T33mac/LiveProject/README.md

 //***************************************************************************************************************************//

-*As the timeframe of the project before I could link to the NOAA APIs, I plan to revisit aspects of this project*
+*As the timeframe of the project eclipsed before I could link to the NOAA APIs, I plan to revisit aspects of this project*